Best Cordless Drills

 There are quite a few different types of drill out there, most of which look pretty similar to the untrained eye.
 Below, you’ll find a quick summary of the main types and how they differ from each other.

 Drill Driver :

 If you want a no-frills drill you can use for a variety of tasks around the home, consider a drill driver.
-The most common type of drill, this can be used to drill holes in everything from walls to wood to masonry, and drive screws, too.
+The most common type of drill, can be used to drill holes in everything from walls to wood to masonry, and drive screws, too.
 They’re lighter than the more powerful drills below, which makes them more maneuverable for awkward-to-reach jobs.
 They will struggle with tougher jobs, however, as they don’t have the powerful motors or high-torque designs of the other tools below.